imfelix/imfelix.github.io/README.md

   - Width of paragraph - *Keep it short, 11 - 12 words per line*
   - Line height - *Good amount of line-height for reading experience*
   - Font pairing - *This took me a good 3 hours to finalise on Freight Font Family*
-  - Font size - *Legibility?!*
+  - Font size - *Legibility?!
+Keeping it consistent throughout the site including article!*
   - Avoid hamburger menu - *Don't hide elements behind three bars*
   - Articles page - *Use border, background colour, or separator lines to divide each posts?*
   - Articles details - *Font size for published date, reading time, and tags?*
-  - Articles header + footer - *Avoid distraction and navigating out of the page*
+  - Article title - *Do I put them before the thumbnail?*
+  - Article details - *Where do I put these details?!*
   - © Felix Lee - *Should this direct users to home page or to my license page?*
 - Responsiveness
   - `width`, `padding`, `margin`, `font-size`